 For example, our CBD Muscle & Skin Balm instructions suggest applying it sparingly once or twice a day using your fingertips.

 While CBD products have the potential to be hugely beneficial, it’s essential to consult your doctor if you have a skin or muscle condition.
-Never use CBD as a replacement for medical intervention.
-With a fantastic range out there, a medical professional can advise you on the best CBD products for your needs.

-And mums, if you’re pregnant, breastfeeding or simply on other medications, please check you’re your doctor before trying CBD.
+If you’re pregnant, breastfeeding or simply on other medications, please check you’re your doctor before trying CBD.